linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Note 5A Coercive Exchange Offers and Exit Consents.md

 ### Example 1

-Suppose there was no trust indenture act,  and the [[Class Note 5A Coercive Exchange Offers and Exit Consents|exit consent vote]] was to set the principal and interest of the old bond to zero: that is $B' = 0$.
-Suppose that there is no [[Class Note 5A Coercive Exchange Offers and Exit Consents|consent payment]],  $p = 0$.
+Suppose there was no trust indenture act,  and the [exit consent vote](.md) was to set the principal and interest of the old bond to zero: that is $B' = 0$.
+Suppose that there is no [consent payment](.md),  $p = 0$.
 And suppose that you expect the consent vote to succeed,  you tender if $p + B_n > B'$,  which is $B_n > 0$.
 You will take a bond worth a penny if you expect the old bond to be made worthless.
 Perhaps this is the scenario that made them pass the trust indenture act!

 ### Example 2

-If there are no [[Class Note 1- Borrower-Lender conflicts and implied agency problems|covenant changes]] in the old bond,  the [[Class Note 5A Coercive Exchange Offers and Exit Consents|consent payment]] is zero,  and the new bond is **junior** to the old bond and has a lower face value,  as in class note 4.
+If there are no [covenant changes](../../I-%20Introduction%20to%20Financial%20Markets%20and%20Intermediation/I-%20Introduction%20to%20Financial%20Markets%20and%20Intermediation/Class%20Note%201-%20Borrower-Lender%20conflicts%20and%20implied%20agency%20problems.md) in the old bond,  the [consent payment](.md) is zero,  and the new bond is **junior** to the old bond and has a lower face value,  as in class note 4.
 Here,  the offer will fail because the new bond is worth less than the old bond will be worth if others exchange their bonds: $B_n < B'$.

 ### Example 3

-If there are no other [[Class Note 1- Borrower-Lender conflicts and implied agency problems|covenant changes]] in the old bond,  the [[Class Note 5A Coercive Exchange Offers and Exit Consents|consent payment]] is zero,  and the new bond is **senior** to the old bond and has a lower face value,  as in class note 4,  then it is possible that the offer will succeed.
+If there are no other [covenant changes](../../I-%20Introduction%20to%20Financial%20Markets%20and%20Intermediation/I-%20Introduction%20to%20Financial%20Markets%20and%20Intermediation/Class%20Note%201-%20Borrower-Lender%20conflicts%20and%20implied%20agency%20problems.md) in the old bond,  the [consent payment](.md) is zero,  and the new bond is **senior** to the old bond and has a lower face value,  as in class note 4,  then it is possible that the offer will succeed.
 The reason is that $B_n$ may exceed $B'$.
 In the example in note 4,  exchanging the old bond with face $P = 1.6$ for a new bond with face value $P' = 1$ resulted in success.

 Suppose you own 1/100 of the old bond,  with a face value of $0.016$,  and you are offered a new senior bond with a face value of $0.01$.
 If you expect everyone else to take the new bond,  we saw that their face value of $0.99$ will be senior to you,  and you get zero unless the firm is worth 2 in the future.